 The experience gained in teaching this course in an online environment will make it easier to create follow up courses on other topics.
 This experience relates to content creation, teaching methods and also to the more technical aspects like setting up working environments for students and configuring large scale environments to deal with the additional load created by the students.

-Another major outcome of this mini-project is the created content.
+Another major outcome of this mini-project is the created contents.
 The video lectures are still available on YouTube and can be consulted at will.
 The animations and documentation are being made available on the SURFsara grid wiki and will be an integral part of our grid documentation.

 Scope